New Urbanism vs. New York Urbanism

 , New York

 Confirmed SpeakerJack Robbins, AIA, LEED AP, is an Urban Designer and Architect, and a Principal of FXFOWLE in New York.
 Jack works with public and private clients worldwide to create vibrant, sustainable cities.
 He brings a design-oriented approach and international experience to creatively solving complex urban challenges.
 Jack has extensive experience leading large, collaborative, multi-disciplinary teams to deliver design solutions that are both innovative and realizable.
 His projects include multi-family residential developments, both affordable and luxury; commercial office buildings; transportation centers; and large scale master plans for public, private, and institutional clients.
 He has a particular expertise in waterfront and urban infrastructure-related projects.
 Jack recently led the Sunnyside Yard feasibility study, an 18-month engineering, economics, and urban design examination of what it would take to develop over 180-acre active rail yard in Queens, New York.
-Other Recent projects include planning for Governors Island in New York, a master plan for Penn’s Landing in Philadelphia, a 150-room boutique hotel in Brooklyn, a public open space for Columbia University Medical Center, and a master plan for a mixed use redevelopment of 12.5-acres of the Brooklyn waterfront.
-Jack also worked on La Central, a 1000-unit affordable housing project in the Bronx, and The Boro Master Plan, a 24-acre mixed-use neighborhood in Tysons, VA.
-Additionally, Jack led the urban design effort for the NYCEDC Southern Manhattan Multi-Purpose Levee Study, a city-scaled resiliency project designed to protect Lower Manhattan from coastal flooding and provide opportunities for new development.
-He served as Senior Designer/Planner on the firm's team for Atlanta's Multi-Modal Passenger Terminal (MMPT), completed for a public-private partnership of developers and the Georgia Department of Transportation.
+Jack also led the team for Public Square, the winner of the Driverless Future design competition sponsored by the City of New York.
+Other recent and ongoing projects include planning for Governors Island in New York, a master plan for Penn’s Landing in Philadelphia, a 150-room boutique hotel in Brooklyn, a public open space for Columbia University Medical Center, and a master plan for a mixed use redevelopment of 12.5-acres of the Brooklyn waterfront.
+Jack led the urban design effort for the NYCEDC Southern Manhattan Multi-Purpose Levee Study, a city-scaled resiliency project designed to protect Lower Manhattan from coastal flooding and provide opportunities for new development.
+He served as Senior Designer & Planner on the firm's team for Atlanta's Multi-Modal Passenger Terminal (MMPT), completed for a public-private partnership of developers and the Georgia Department of Transportation.
 The project includes a mixed use terminal for bus (local, regional, and intercity), rail (light rail, commuter, and high-speed), with integrated office and residential towers as well as a master plan for 119 acres of downtown Atlanta.
-MMPT has been recognized by World Architecture News with a 2013 Transport Award (future scheme), and a 2014 Urban Design Award by the American Institute of Architects, New York State.
+MMPT has been recognized with numerous awards including World Architecture News Transport Award, and an Urban Design Award by the American Institute of Architects, New York State.
 Jack frequently speaks at conferences and symposia, and for several years has taught a course on planning and design at the New York University Schack School of Real Estate.
 As an active member of the AIA New York Planning and Urban Design committee, Jack created and edited the website Zoning@100, a collection of writings marking the 100th anniversary of the New York Zoning Resolution.
-Architectural Record, World Architecture, The New York Times, Fast Company’s Co.Design, Columns magazine, and FXFOWLE’s own research journal Podium.
+His writings have appeared in Architectural Record, World Architecture, The New York Times, Fast Company’s Co.Design, Columns magazine, and FXFOWLE’s own research journal Podium.
 He received a Bachelor of Arts degree from Harvard University and a Master of Architecture degree from the Yale School of Architecture.